Which subsurface drainage system to use

 - Before digging, ensure that surface water is directed away from the hole to avoid confusing the observations.

 As the hole is dug, take notice of:

 - the depth of topsoil (usually a very permeable layer)

-- the depth of plant roots (short in poorly drained and/or compacted soils, and in soils with little topsoil)
+- the depth of plant roots (short in poorly drained or compacted soils, and in soils with little topsoil)

 - the depth at which a compacted layer (harder to auger) may be located throughout the profile and its thickness

-- the cause of the compacted layer (compacted soil due to animal traffic or equipment, coffee rock layer, etc.)
+- the cause of the compacted layer (for example, is it compacted because of animal traffic or equipment, or a coffee rock layer)

-- where the clay content increases substantially (not always easy to pick)
+- where the clay content increases substantially — this is not always easy to pick

 - where water begins to flow into the hole (near the top, middle or bottom of the hole)